Dhruvanand24/Car-viewer/README.md

 Base URL
 All endpoints are relative to http://localhost:3000.
 Authentication
-All requests requiring authentication should include an Authorization header with a valid JWT token.
 1. User Signup
 Endpoint: POST /usersignup
 Description: Register a new user.